Scikit-learn

 • No Deep Learning Support: If you're working on unstructured data (images, text, audio), you'll want to look at TensorFlow or PyTorch.

-• Manual Encoding Needed: Categorical variables must be explicitly preprocessed—there’s no native handling like in some AutoML tools.
+• Manual Encoding Needed: Categorical variables must be explicitly preprocessed and there’s no native handling like in some AutoML tools.

 Closing Thoughts and How to Take Action